EvoTestOps/VisualLogAnalyzer/README.md

 # Visual Log Analyzer
 Web application for visualizing and analysing log files.

+> [!WARNING]
+> The frontend of this branch is currently completely broken due to changed api handling.

 ## Run locally
 The application has been tested with **Python 3.12**.
 Other versions might work but with mixed results.